 FAQ: Can panels we used around a fireplace? – Yes, as long as you strictly follow the fireplace insert/stove manufacturer's required clearances for class B materials (paneling, sheetrock etc.) and adhere to any, and all, building and/or fire codes that are applicable in your area.
 Our panels are made of high density polyurethane.
 The temperature limits of polyurethane are -30F to 180F.

-Please note that anytime our panels are used and there is any chance of a live flame or embers coming in contact with the panel, that we recommend using a product with Class A fire rating.
-Class A fire rating makes the panels more fire and heat retardant, it does not make them fire proof, therefore, our product is not suitable for the inside of your hearth/firebox.
+Fire-rated polyurethane makes the panels more fire and heat retardant, it does not make them fire proof, therefore, our product is not suitable for the inside of your hearth/firebox

-When using our polyurethane panels around an open hearth where there will be a live flame (i.e., wood, coal, etc.), it is recommended that you use some type of a stone or non-flammable border (minimum 6") before starting our panels, and then use Class A fire rated panels for the area immediately surrounding the opening.
+When using our polyurethane panels around an open hearth where there will be a live flame (i.e., wood, coal, etc.), it is recommended that you use some type of a stone or non-flammable border (minimum 6") before starting our panels, and then use fire rated panels for the area immediately surrounding the opening

 FAQ: Can I use your panels for mobile home skirting? – Yes.
 Any of our panels can be used for mobile home skirting.
 You first would have to frame the area.
 Full instructions can be found in the installation section of our website.